abhishek-kumar-code/Redfish_Public/Specification.md

 * *Namespace* = the name of the namespace where the annotation term is defined.
 This namespace shall be referenced by the [metadata document](#service-metadata) specified in the [context url](#context-property) of the request.
 * *TermName* = the name of the annotation term being applied to the resource collection.

-The client can get the definition of the annotation from the the [service metadata](#service-metadata), or may ignore the annotation entirely, but should not fail reading the response due to unrecognized annotations, including new annotations defined within the Redfish namespace.
+The client can get the definition of the annotation from the [service metadata](#service-metadata), or may ignore the annotation entirely, but should not fail reading the response due to unrecognized annotations, including new annotations defined within the Redfish namespace.

 #### Error Responses